chulminy/CIVE497-CIVE700/README.md

 ### Submission instruction of your work
 Students must **electronically** turn in both their source code (with data) and report.
-The report must be written with **Markdown script (GFM)** and all other formats like pdf, docx, or pptx, or in hardcopy are not permitted.
+The report must be written with **Markdown script (GFM)** and all other formats like docx, or pptx, or in hardcopy are not permitted.
 A submission guideline will be varied depending on the tasks and provided with each task.

 Students choose either a **MATLAB** or **Python** to complete the tasks.
 The source code needs to be neatly organized and include detailed comments.
 The instructor may run your codes in the instructor's Window computer where MATLAB 2018b and Python above 3.4 are installed.
 It is recommended to use MATLAB for your work because the instructor does not need to install additional code libraries.
 However, students can use Python at their own risk that it might not run on the instructor's computer.
 Pillow and OpenCV for computer vision programming and some basic python packages (e.g. Pandas, NumPy, matplotlib, sklearn, etc) will be installed on the computer.
 It is recommended that any external code library should not be used unless explicitly mentioned in tasks. **The instructor is not able to install every different libraries on the computer.** If there is a convincing reason for the use of specific libraries, please contact the instructor in advance and exceptions will be made on a case-by-case basis.
 Note that OS(platform)-dependent functions, scripts or libraries are not permitted.
 The students must check their report in a Windows computer before its submission.